2018 Year-End Tax Planning for Businesses

 Business tax planning is very complex.
 Careful planning involves more than just focusing on lowering taxes for the current and future years.
 How each potential tax saving opportunity affects the entire business must also be considered.
 In addition, planning for closely-held entities requires a delicate balance between planning for the business and planning for its owners.

-For assistance with your business’ year-end tax planning needs, contact Smith & Howard at 404.874.6244 or simply fill out the form below.
+For assistance with your business’ year-end tax planning needs, contact Smith and Howard at 404.874.6244 or simply fill out the form below.

 Copyright © 2018 BDO USA, LLP.
 All rights reserved.